emonty/pyos/docs/cloud_databases.md

     inst.delete("john.doe")

 the API actually deletes the user `"john"`, and `"john.doe"` is untouched!
 The best way to avoid this problem is to ensure that you do not use user names that contain periods.
-If you must include periods, do not use pyrax or any other cloud API-based tool to delete them.
+If you must include periods, do not use pyos or any other cloud API-based tool to delete them.
 Instead, use any one of the many MySQL admin tools available.